 International service of process is given special attention under Brazilian law.
 For a Brazil-based company or individual to be served with foreign process a formal request must be made to the foreign court for service to be effected.
-The request is called a “letter rogatory” (“carta rogatória”), also known in some common law jurisdictions as “letters of request”.
+The request is called a “letter rogatory” or “letter of request” (“carta rogatória”).

 (i) The foreign court’s request and how it is processed

 In broad terms, the letter rogatory must be sent to Brazil through diplomatic channels, legalised (stamped) by Brazilian diplomatic authorities (or apostilled) and translated into Portuguese.
-The request must be addressed to the Brazilian Ministry of Justice.
+The request must be addressed to the Brazilian Ministry of Justice and Public Safety.

-Once the foreign court’s request arrives at the Ministry of Foreign Affairs it is sent to the STJ.
-Each request is then filed as a separate set of court proceedings, having the President of the STJ as the reporting judge.
+Once the foreign court’s request arrives at the Ministry of Foreign Affairs it is sent to the Superior Court of Justice.
+Each request is then filed as a separate set of court proceedings, having the President of the Superior Court of Justice as the reporting judge.
 Invariably Brazilian parties choose to challenge the request on a variety of grounds, and the whole service process often takes 12 months or longer to be completed.
 Having a Brazilian lawyer to assist with this is not a formal requirement – but in practice not doing May have the process drag out for longer than usual or even lead to the request being refused.